-The Lucerne Academy provides students with a variety of excellent academic experiences during a three week period each year.
-The Lucerne Academy consists of distinguished courses, core lunchtime seminars, an excursions to both Geneva and Strasbourg and a prominent Moot Court experience, all of which will be conducted in English.
+The Lucerne Academy for Human Rights Implementation is a worldwide unique, multifaceted summer school.
+It provides students with a variety of excellent academic experiences.
+The Summer School consists of distinguished courses, core lunchtime seminars, excursions to both Geneva and Strasbourg and a prominent Moot Court exercise, all of which will be conducted in English.

 New: Book the Summer School according to your needs!
 Participants will now be given the chance to design their course of study with a choice of two different options.